-- a.
+- e.
+No information concerning patients is to be discussed with individuals who are not part of the clinic staff, including other professionals, without written permission from the patient or the patient's parents.
+This includes phone calls, e-communication, and personal meetings as well as written reports and correspondence. - f.
+If more information is needed from other agencies or professionals to achieve a patient's goals, discuss the strategies and procedures with the clinical preceptor prior to discussing issues with the patient/parents and/or other professionals.
+Once the procedures have been discussed, the graduate clinician will have the responsibility to initiate and follow through on the decided action.
+(This may include scheduling conferences, e-communication, telephone contacts, letters, etc.). - g.
+Do not walk through the waiting/reception room (139) as a path to the clinic areas.
+Instead, take the north hallway (past rooms 134-138). - E. Forms/Materials - a.
 Clinic Forms (CF) are known by their number (i.e. CF-02, CF-05) than the title of the form.
-Whenever possible, preceptors will try to use both the number and description/title of the form - b.
+Whenever possible, preceptors will try to use both the number and description/title of the form. - b.
 Graduate clinicians are responsible for knowing the forms to accurately complete patient care.
-A list of these forms is also available in the form cabinet in the Clinic Office.
+A list of these forms is also available in the form cabinet in the Clinic Office. - c.

-- c.
 Instruction on the clinic forms occurs in meeting with the preceptor, class sessions, and can be found on Carmen/Canvas. - d.
 Forms that are used for clinical matters are kept in a file cabinet directly adjacent to the preceptor mailboxes in the Clinic Office.
 The users of the forms are requested to take the blue sheet to the Clinic Office Manager when it is reached and only a few forms remain.
-Do not take the last form; instead, inform the Clinic Office Manager, so the supply can be replenished.

-F. Clinical (practicum) Hours Documentation
+Do not take the last form; instead, inform the Clinic Office Manager, so the supply can be replenished. - F. Clinical (practicum) Hours Documentation - a.

-- a.
 SHS Clinical Clock Hours--CF-06 and CF-07 are very important, as they are where clinical hours are recorded. - b.
 Each clinician shall have two copies of each appropriate form--one is to be kept in the student file housed in 140 Pressey, and updated at the end of each academic term.
 The other copy is to be housed student's "home" personal folder (preferably scanned for retention) for safekeeping, updated at least at the end of each semester. - c.
 Graduate clinicians are responsible for having the preceptor complete and sign the forms for each academic term they are engaged in practicum. - d.
 SHS 6843 Clinical hours are counted and recorded on the CF-07/08 in which the graduate student has direct contact with the patient in assessment, management, treatment, and/or counseling. - e.
 For AuD students: SHS 6843 Clinical hours are counted and recorded on the CF-06.
 Clinical practicum is defined as direct patient/patient contact, consultation, record keeping, and administrative duties relevant to audiology service delivery.
 The minimum number of hours of supervised clinical practicum is 1,820. - f.
 Graduate students will keep an ongoing record of their clinical hours for each day that they are in their practicum.
 This documentation will then be reviewed and compared to the documentation that the preceptor has maintained during the assigned academic term.

-Graduate students are to discuss the format of recording and documenting hours with the assigned preceptor at the beginning of assigned term. - g.
-Log of Recommended Clinical Experience for SHS 6843 students--04 and 05 forms provide a summary of the recommended clinical experience that each student should have while in professional training.
-It is important that this log be updated on a term-to-term basis.
+Graduate students are to discuss the format of recording and documenting hours with the assigned preceptor at the beginning of assigned term.